MailTape/MailTape/src/content/episodes/2025-07-26-maya_dhondt.md

 track7_color: vibrant
 track7_link: https://sounds.mailta.pe/589/track7.mp3
 description: >-
-  Woohoo, it’s the last episode of season 14 !
+  Woohoo, it’s the last episode of season 14!

   To finish on a high note, we invited Maya Dhondt, with whom we prepared a sonic fireworks that we hope will be joyful, intense, and memorable!
 A beautiful mess made of strange and fascinating sounds.
 Some unclassifiable melodies, some wild herbs that grow where you least expect them...
 episode_URL: https://mailta.pe/589/Maya-Dhondt
 image: https://mailta.pe/img/fbpic589.png
 musiColor: musicolor589.png
 ---
-Woohoo, it’s the last episode of season 14 !\
+Woohoo, it’s the last episode of season 14!\
-To finish on a high note, we invited Maya Dhondt, with whom we prepared a sonic fireworks that we hope will be joyful, intense, and memorable!
+To finish on a high note, we invited [Maya Dhondt](https://mayadhondt.bandcamp.com/album/wow-x), with whom we prepared a sonic fireworks that we hope will be joyful, intense, and memorable!
 A beautiful mess made of strange and fascinating sounds.
 Some unclassifiable melodies, some wild herbs that grow where you least expect them...

 That's a good thing, it’s in essence a bit like this that we could characterize Maya Dhondt's music.
 Her creativity is delirious.
 She wanders gaily, almost innocently, like a cloud lost in the middle of a blue sky.
 But sometimes it's the thunder!
 An ecstatic ruckus that gets out of control.
 And for this selection, we're embarking on this path.\
 Ready?
 Fire!